konpapp/curly-spoon/README.md

 # curly-spoon
-Selection of programs and scripts in Python, C# and C:
+Selection of programs and scripts in C, C#, and Python:

 - **blackjack.py**\
 Blackjack game.
 Set bet, and compete the AI opponent in scoring more points than him, with max at 21.